440 Huntington Avenue

 - MS, The University of Arizona

-Matthias Felleisen, a Trustee Professor at Northeastern University’s College of Computer Science, has spent 30 years exploring programming languages and the pedagogy of software development.
+Matthias Felleisen, a Trustee Professor at Northeastern University’s Khoury College of Computer Sciences, has spent 30 years exploring programming languages and the pedagogy of software development.
 After earning his PhD from Indiana University in 1987, he launched his academic career at Rice University; in 2001, he moved to Northeastern.

 For the first decade of his career, Professor Felleisen developed a new theoretical framework for modeling programming languages.
 Over time, this framework has provided the most widely used technique for proving type soundness theorems, the fundamental correctness claims for programming languages.